 - Collect and store asset data in the cloud

-- Use the data to guide asset strategy and optimise productivity
+- Use the data to guide asset strategy and optimize productivity

 - Proactively schedule inspections and maintenance work

 Use integrated processes and data to plan, schedule, and execute maintenance work and inspections.
-Prioritize critical assets to minimise downtime.
+Prioritize critical assets to minimize downtime.
 Detect, report, and resolve issues quickly.

 - Extend EAM system capabilities to assets and workers in the field